-The new system is now based on a three-tier system:
+The pension system is based on a three-tier system:

-The Swedish Pensions Agency, "Pensionsmyndigheten", manages and pays out the national retirement pension, and also provides general and specific pensions-related information.
+The Swedish Pensions Agency provides general and specific pensions-related information.

 The guaranteed pension offers a minimum pension for persons with low pension entitlements or no income.
 To receive it you must have lived in Sweden for a minimum of three years, while to qualify for the full guaranteed pension you require at least 40 years of residence.
 It is payable from the age of 65.